Further Information about Yew Hedging

 Our Yew hedging plants (Taxus Baccata) are extremely versatile.
 Whether you use them as tiny decorative hedges as small as 30cm to replace a Box hedge that has succumbed to blight, or as a larger decorative hedge for screening and privacy, the possibilities are almost endless.
 Yew hedges can be grown up to several metres and the plants can be trained into just about any topiary shape – limited only by your imagination!

-Yew hedges thrive once established in most situations, whether they’re in dense shade or full sunshine.
+Yew hedging plants thrive once established in most situations, whether they’re in dense shade or full sunshine.
 The hedge is dark green in colour with red berries that are poisonous to humans and animals, and are naturally found in chalky soil areas as well as in acidic soil.
-It is relatively easy to maintain a yew plant, as it only requires good drainage.
-They are renowned for growing slowly, however a new, young yew hedge with good soil preparation can grow a foot in a year.
+It is relatively easy to maintain a yew hedge plant (Taxus Baccata hedging), as it only requires good drainage.
+Yew cannot tolerate water-logged soil, so it is important you consider the ability for water to drain away when planting.